michaeledgar/ruby-boost-regex/README.markdown

 * Supports `#match` method as in normal Regexps, returning the same type of object (`MatchData`).
 * Spiffy monkey patch (see below)
+* Ruby 1.9 Support
+* Near-perfect drop-in for built-in Regexes.

+## Problems

+* NO Unicode support.
+Sorry.

+## Global Variables

+If you use Ruby's regexes, you probably use the handy-dandy global variables that come along with them, especially for quickly-written scripts.
+I'm talking about our buddies, `$1, $2, $3`, `$\``, `$&`, `$~`.
+This gem makes sure to set those variables so that these global variables still work.

 ## Cool monkey patch

 So monkey patching is bad, right?
 Right.
 And rubyists monkey patch all the time,